greghendershott/frog/README.md

   older/newer links).

-- Get the Bootstrap responsive mode working, then add this as a `.frogrc` item instead of harcoding to off.
+- Get the Bootstrap responsive mode working, then add this as a `.frogrc` item instead of hardcoding to off.
 (It was working for my previous hand-coded site, but for some reason it's not working for Frog.)

-- Let the user supply a navbar.md to populate the top nav bar.
+- Let the user supply a navbar.md to populate the top pnav bar.
 Probably as a Markdown unordered (bullet) list of links.